RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 * Apply computer programming and computational thinking to frame and solve mathematical and computational problems.
 * Self-assess one's work and apply feedback from others to make improvements in that work.

+### Course module structure

-**Course module structure:** The course content is split up into five modules:
+The course content is split up into five modules:

 - **Module 1: Computer arithmetic**.
 Representing integers in binary, octal, and hexadecimal; binary arithmetic; two's complement notation for negative integers.
 - **Module 2: Logic**.
 Logical propositions, conditional statements, truth tables, predicates, and quantification.